 4. Distribution

-All four components are required, concurrently.
+All four components are required at the same time.
 Originality without distribution stays in the author's head.
 Distribution without originality is content marketing.
 Evidence without point of view is a literature review.
 Point of view without evidence is a column.
-Thought leadership is the rare configuration where all four are present at once.

 What thought leadership looks like in practice